Featuring:

 HOST

-Shanel Lindsay is an attorney, advocate, and serial entrepreneur.
-She serves as Parabola Center’s co-founder and entrepreneurship director.
+Shanel Lindsay is a co-founder of Parabola Center and an attorney, advocate, and serial entrepreneur.
+She serves as Parabola Center's entrepreneurship director.
 She is also the founder and CEO of Ardent Life, a global cannabis hardware and consumer packaged goods company, and Billow, a sesh-friendly filtration system.
 Shanel was an author of Question 4, the ballot initiative to legalize adult-use cannabis in Massachusetts, and was subsequently appointed to the Massachusetts Cannabis Advisory Board, serving from 2017 to 2021.
 Shanel also co-founded the grassroots advocacy group Equitable Opportunities Now.
 Shanel is involved in the development of marijuana laws and new businesses across the United States and globally as a frequent speaker and expert consultant for other emerging businesses in the cannabis and biotech space.

 Laury Lucien, Esq.